 Retirees Be Warned: Bankrate Says These 10 States Are The Worst For Retirement In 2025

 A Nationwide Retirement Institute study reported that 32% of investors doubt whether it would make good financial sense for them to retire where they currently live.
 Does that sound like you?
 You may already have a destination in mind.
-But before you ride off into the sunset wearing a bathing suit, golf shoes, and a cowboy hat, take a sobering look at independent evaluations of the worst states to retire.
+But, before you ride off into the sunset wearing a bathing suit, golf shoes, and a cowboy hat, take a sobering look at independent evaluations of the worst states to retire.
 You might find your intended target on the list.
 Having to reevaluate your initial decision may be disappointing, but in the long run, it could save you time, money, and bitter heartache.

-The following discussion is based on a Bankrate analysis.
-However, additional sources are cited that corroborate the findings.
-Bankrate judged states in eight major categories, with affordability being the most impactful.
-The next three, weather, safety, and healthcare, were close in the amount of weight they were given.
+Bankrate judged states across eight major categories, with affordability being the most impactful.
+The next three — weather, safety, and healthcare — were similar in the amount of weight they were given.
 The tier below them included taxes and the arts.
 The final two categories, which examined the age of the state's population and miscellaneous issues like walkability, were the least influential factors in the grading system.
+Obviously, you should look at Bankrate's evaluations in direct relation to your particular needs and values.
+For example, you may not be deterred by inclement weather, or you may be willing to spend more than the average retiree on living costs – including entertainment and leisure — meaning you prefer a retirement location with a vibrant arts scene.
+With that said, it still might be worth avoiding certain states.

 Florida

-Florida isn't one of the cheapest places to live in America.
-The state finished 48th in affordability.
-Only Nebraska (49th) and Hawaii (50th) made a worse showing.
-Affordability is the heaviest weighted category in the Bankrate evaluation, accounting for 28% of a state's grade.
-Bankrate reaches its affordability rating by combining the Cost of Living Index from the Council for Community and Economic Research (C2ER) with its own data of the average yearly cost of insuring a home in that state.
-According to the C2ER website, its examination of the affordability of Florida, as well as other states, looks at the cost of housing, utilities, groceries, transportation, healthcare, and miscellaneous goods and services.
+It may be shocking to learn that Florida ranks in the bottom 10 of places to live after leaving the workforce.
+While many people cite Florida's friendly taxes as a solid reason to move there, taxes don't tell the complete story of trying to live on a fixed income.
+In fact, Florida ranked No. 48 in affordability, with only Nebraska (49th) and Hawaii (50th) making a worse showing.
+This is significant since affordability is the heaviest weighted category in Bankrate's evaluation — accounting for 28% of a state's grade.
+This affordability rating is calculated by combining the Cost of Living Index from the Council for Community and Economic Research (C2ER) with Bankrate's own data of the average yearly cost of insuring a home in that state.
+According to C2ER, affordability is calculated by looking at the cost of housing, utilities, groceries, transportation, healthcare, and miscellaneous goods and services in a state.

 New Mexico

-According to USAFacts, which sourced 2024 data from the Federal Bureau of Investigation, New Mexico's violent crime rate was an astonishing 99.7% higher than the national average.
-Violent crime is specific to acts against people and can include everything from aggravated assault to murder.
 Meanwhile, New Mexico's property crime rate was also 56.3% greater than the average across the country.
 Property crimes often involve theft, such as stealing automobiles or burglarizing a home or business.
-If you think the numbers look bad for New Mexico, consider this: the violent and property crime figures for 2024 actually represent a decrease over the previous year of 4% and 4.3%, respectively.
+If you think the numbers look bad, consider that these 2024 violent and property crime figures actually represent a decrease over the previous year of 4% and 4.3%, respectively.
+Albuquerque, in particular, has been in the national news recently.
+In early 2025, New Mexico's governor revealed plans to use the National Guard to battle crime on the streets of the state's largest city.

 California